-- 1. Students must bring study materials to detention or they will be assigned another detention. - 2.
-No talking and no studying together will be allowed. - 3.
-No leaving the designated area. - 4.
-Report on time.
-Any person tardy will be assigned to an additional time. - 5.
-The student must cooperate with the supervisor or that student will be reassigned or suspended. - 6.
-Sleeping is not allowed. - 7.
-No food or drink except during breaks. - 8.
-No Cell phones, audio devices, tablets, laptops, handheld or similar devices unless prior approval is granted. - 9.
-Transportation will not be provided for detentions or Saturday Schools. - 10.
+- 1. Students must bring study materials to detention or they will be assigned another detention. - No talking and no studying together will be allowed. - No leaving the designated area. - Report on time.
+Any person tardy will be assigned to an additional time. - The student must cooperate with the supervisor or that student will be reassigned or suspended. - 5.
+The student must see.6.
+Sleeping is not allowed.
+7. When a student is assigned ASD, ISS, Saturday School, or Suspension, the parent or quardian will be notified by a phone call from the school.
+If a parent or quardian cannot be reached by phone, the student is still responsible for following through with the consequences of his/her actions. - 8.
+Students who do not attend their assigned detention, iss, or saturday school may face suspension. - 9.
+No food or drink except during breaks. - 10.
+No Cell phones, audio devices, tablets, laptops, handheld or similar devices unless prior approval is granted. - 11.
+Transportation will not be provided for detentions or Saturday Schools. - 12.
 Students will not have access to computers during detentions.